 - Click in a blank spot in the process flow to ensure nothing is selected.

-- In Quick Properties, find the Attached Objects (instances) group.
+- In Properties, find the Process Flow Instances panel.
 This lists the objects that are attached to the process flow, as shown in the following image:

-- Click one of the objects in the list to select it.
-Then click the Open Process Flow View button to open the process flow view for that specific instance.
+- Click one of the objects in the Attached Objects (instances) list to select it.
+Then click the Open PF View button to open the process flow view for that specific instance.
 This view will only show the tokens associated with that instance.